Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 Louisiana Tech Stats and Trends

-- So far this season Louisiana Tech has two wins against the spread.
+- Louisiana Tech has covered the spread on two occasions this year.

-- This season, the Bulldogs are winless against the spread when entering a game as a favorite of 11 points or more.
+- This season, the Bulldogs are winless ATS when entering a game as a favorite of 10.5 points or more.

-- Louisiana Tech's games this year have hit the over on all three set point totals.

 - Louisiana Tech is 2-1 against the spread and 1-2 overall in games when it scores more than 29.7 points.

-- The Bulldogs have four giveaways this season, while the Mean Green have eight takeaways .
+- This year, the Bulldogs have four turnovers, four fewer than the Mean Green have takeaways (8).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.